WestDRI/autumnschool22/content/bash/bash-05-file-transfer.md

 > **Exercise:** Using one of the above methods, try transferring files to and from the cluster.
 For
 > example, you can download bfiles.tar.gz to your laptop.
 Which method do you like best?

-**Note on Windows**:
+**Note on Windows line endings**:
 * When you transfer files to from a Windows system to a Unix system (Mac, Linux, BSD, Solaris, etc.) this can cause problems.
 Windows encodes its files slightly different than Unix, and adds an extra character to every line.
-* On a Unix system, every line in a file ends with a `\n` (newline).
-On Windows, every line in a file ends with a `\r\n` (carriage return + newline).
+On a Unix system, every line in a file ends with a `\n` (newline), whereas on Windows every line in a file ends with a `\r\n` (carriage return + newline).
 This causes problems sometimes.
-* You can identify if a file has Windows line endings with `cat -A filename` (available in some *bash* implementations).
+* In some *bash* implementations, you can identify if a file with Windows line endings with `cat -A filename`.
 A file with Windows line endings will have `^M$` at the end of every line.
 A file with Unix line endings will have `$` at the end of a line.
-* Though most modern programming languages and software handles this correctly, in some rare instances, you may run into an issue.
+* Though most modern programming languages and software handle this correctly, in some rare instances you may run into an issue.
 The solution is to convert a file from Windows to Unix encoding with the `dos2unix filename` command.
 Conversely, to convert back to Windows format, you can run `unix2dos filename`.

 **Note on syncing**: there also a command `rsync` for synching two directories.
 It is super useful, especially for work in progress.
 For example, you can use it the download all the latest PNG images from